aws-samples/app-health-with-aws-load-balancer-controller/simple-multiarch-app/README.md

 ---
 ```

-We then use the two service in the ingress definition to route to the appropriate prefix (`/amd` or `/arm`).
+We then use the two service in the ingress definition to route to the appropriate prefix (`/amd` or `/arm`) that AWS Load Balancer Controller creates two target groups.
+We are going to use the target groups CW to measure the application throughput per processor type.
 We implemented data [sampling](./app/views.py) to altenrate traffic when users issue general request.

 ```python
 from django.shortcuts import redirect